 Coming directly out of this, it’s often said that progressive tension overload is the key to growing bigger and stronger.
 This is true but it’s critical not to confuse weight on the bar with progression per se.
 As above, a smaller guy may bench 315 while a smaller guy benches 275 and there doesn’t seem to be a relationship between muscle size and strength.

 What’s important to either lifter individually is that they make strength gains over time (and, as Dante Trudell so eloquently put it “Growth occurs due to strength gains in moderate repetition ranges”).
-Put differently: comparing how much two different people can lift isn’t relevant here; what’s relevant is comparing what any one individual is lifting now versus weeks or months or a year from now.
+Put differently: comparing how much two different people can lift isn’t relevant here.
+Rather, what’s relevant is comparing what any one individual is lifting now versus weeks or months or a year from now.

 Due to the combination (generally) of muscular and neural factors in determining strength, it’s usually felt that you can at least preferentially adapt one or the other.
 Yes, as I wrote above I know lots of low reps sets build size and obviously higher rep sets have a neural component and it would be silly to think otherwise.

-But if the goal is to maximize strength without making gains in muscle mass, focusing on lower repetitions with a reduced volume has been the classical approach to accomplishing that.
+But if the goal is to maximize strength without making gains in muscle mass, focusing on lower repetitions with a reduced total training volume has been the classical approach to accomplishing that.
 And if muscular size is limiting, focusing on more hypertrophy based methods with a lowered intensity and increased volume tends to work better for various reasons (easier on the joints, more time effective).

 Mind you, most good strength/power athletes include both in their training anyhow.
 Powerlifters usually do hypertrophy work for assistance muscles after their heavier work and I have discussed how the Chinese Olympic lifting team does bodybuilding work after their low rep OL work to increase muscle size.
 Increased muscle size gives more strength potential while the performance of competition and assistance work trains neural factors and integrates the increased muscle size into the movements.